 Proceed east (left) on the sidewalk from the Willow Street portal of the greenway, crossing Willow to Brown Avenue.
 Follow sidewalk to 8th Street and turn east (left).
 Take 8th Street to Harle Avenue, turning north (left).
 Take Harle to Centenary turning east (right).
 Proceed to Ocoee Street.
 Turn south (right) on Ocoee to downtown.
 Cross Broad Street at the corner of Inman and Broad, going east (left).
 One block to Ocoee Street, turning north (left).
 Proceed on Ocoee past the courthouse plaza to Central Ave. crossing Central.
 Cross Ocoee Street going east (right) on Central to Church Street.
 Cross Church to Parker Street.
 Turn north (left) on Parker toward Lee University.
 Cross Parker in front of the Humanities Center (right).
 Proceed north (left) on the east side of Parker to Schimmels Park.
 Enter Schimmels at the north entrance and emerge from Schimmels through the passage at the Leonard Center.
 Head south (left) on Parker to the corner of Parker and 15th.
 Turn west (right) on 15th to Ocoee Street.
 Turn south (left) on Ocoee headed back downtown to Central Ave.
 Turn west (right) on Central, crossing Ocoee and Broad Streets.
 Turn north (right) on Broad to 8th Street.
 Cross 8th and turn west (left).
 Stay on 8th until it dead ends on Brown.
 Turn north (right) on Brown to Willow and re-enter the Greenway at the Willow Street portal.

-A $496,000 TDOT grant awarded in 2013 will go toward construction of a greenway connector which beginning at the corner of North Ocoee Street and Ocoee Crossing, proceed north toward Keith Street behind Logan’s, pass under Keith Street to Tinsley Park, snake around the ballfields and connect with the current greenway at the Mouse Creek pedestrian underpass.
-Completion of this connector is scheduled for 2016.
+A $496,000 TDOT grant awarded in 2013 allowed for construction of a greenway connector which beginning at the corner of North Ocoee Street and Ocoee Crossing, proceed north toward Keith Street behind Logan’s, pass under Keith Street to Tinsley Park, snake around the ballfields and connect with the current greenway at the Mouse Creek pedestrian underpass.